DeviesDevelopment/blog/content/posts/2023-01-19_learnings-from-the-pragmatic-programmer-1.md

 Whether it's adding new features, fixing bugs, or adapting to changing requirements, the ability to make changes to our codebase quickly and easily is critical.
 That's where the concept of an "Easy to Change" (ETC) mindset comes in.

 The ETC mindset is all about designing software systems that are easy to modify and adapt as needed.
-This involves writing clean, readable, and well-structured coded while keeping an open mind to new technologies and approaches that can make our systems more flexible and adaptable.
+This involves writing clean, readable, and well-structured code while keeping an open mind to new technologies and approaches that can make our systems more flexible and adaptable.

 As you implement a new feature, consider the long-term maintainability of your code.
 How easy or difficult would it be to adapt this feature to new requirements in the future?
 Will you need to make changes in multiple files, or can you make the necessary updates in just one file?
 Always think ETC.